ethanmoyer/NIREUS/README.md

 ### Origins

 NIREUS DNA Synthesis originally started as a continuation of my 9th-grade science fair project in 2016.
-Since then, I have continued to work on the software, reworking and rewriting most of its elements.
+Since then I have continued to work on the software, reworking and rewriting most of its elements.
 Now compiled in Python, this project successfully illustrates an iterative restriction enzyme and sticky-end alignment process for synthesizing DNA.

 ### Rational